OSGeo/grass/CONTRIBUTING.md

 after you create one.
 You don't need to run all these checks locally and, indeed, some of them may fail for your code.
-This is a part of the standard iterative process of integrating changes into the main code, so if that happens, just see the error messages and go back to your code and try again.
-If you are not sure what to do, let other know in a pull request comment.
+This is a part of the standard iterative process of integrating changes into the main code, so if that happens, just see the error messages, go back to your code and try again.
+If you are not sure what to do, let others know in a pull request comment.

-There are some steps you can do locally, to improve your code.
+Note that there are some steps you can do locally to improve your code.
 For Python, run `black .` to apply standardized formatting.
-You can also run linter tools such as Pylint which will suggest you how you may improve your code.
+You can also run linter tools such as Pylint which will suggest different improvements to your code.

 ### Committing